There's much confusion surrounding creativity and innovation.

 Using design thinking, organisations can capitalise on creativity by paying attention to the life of the idea after its initial development.
 Applied creativity must always lead to innovation — linking a great idea with an actual customer need (or, better yet, the needs of a whole market!).

-The need of clear leadership for innovation
+The need for clear leadership for innovation

 The use of design thinking in this manner also demands the guidance of engaged leadership.